openstack-archive/fuel-plugin-openbook/doc/source/guide.rst

       :alt: A screenshot of the Openbook Plugin settings UI for 6.1
       :scale: 90%

-   **NOTE:** The Sharefile Username will be your e-mail and the password will be the one you setup when you received the e-mail about your Sharefile account being created.
+   .. note:: The Sharefile Username will be your e-mail and the password will be the one you setup
+             when you received the e-mail about your Sharefile account being created.
 If you do not have Sharefile access to Talligent, please contact openbook@talligent.com.

 #.
 Click *Save Settings* at the bottom of the page to save the configuration parameters.